nawabahmadreshi/documentation/pages/third-party-integrations/tune.md

 ## Enable Branch on TUNE Dashboard

 When you are ready to have Branch send data to TUNE, you must make sure Branch is an enabled provider under your **Partners** in your TUNE dashboard.
 In order to do so, click into the **Integrated Partners** section on your TUNE dashboard.
 From there, enter in Branch inside the search box, and click enable.

+## Configure the Branch Dashboard

+1. On the Branch Dashboard (dashboard.branch.io), navigate to the [Integrations page](https://dashboard.branch.io/integrations).
+1. Locate Tune and choose **Enable**.
+  * If you have not yet entered billing information, please do so now.
+1. Enter your Tune Advertiser ID and platform-specific Tune Site ID
+1. Hit **Save**.

+{% image src="/img/pages/third-party-integrations/tune/enable-tune-integration.png" half center alt='Enable Integration' %}

 ## Grab Advertiser ID and Site ID(s)